Game of Thrones dire wolves were real. We now know why they went extinct

 Game of Thrones author George R.R.
-Martin did not invent dire wolves, the pets given to each Stark family child (even Jon Snow) in the book and TV series.
-Dire wolves are a real, but now extinct, canine species that lived 125,000-9,500 years ago.
-A new study, published Wednesday in the journal Nature, reveals a bit more information about why they aren't around today: Dire wolves couldn't make little dire wolf litters with today's gray wolves, even if they wanted to.
+Martin didn't invent dire wolves, the pets given to Stark family children (even Jon Snow) in the book and TV series.
+Dire wolves are a real, but now extinct, canine species that lived from 125,000 years ago up until around 9,500 years ago.
+A new study, published Wednesday in the journal Nature, reveals more on why they aren't around today: Dire wolves couldn't make little dire wolf litters with today's gray wolves, even if they wanted to.

-"Despite anatomical similarities between gray wolves and dire wolves -- suggesting that they could perhaps be related in the same way as modern humans and Neanderthals -- our genetic results show these two species of wolf are much more like distant cousins, like humans and chimpanzees," said study co-lead author Dr. Kieren Mitchell, from the University of Adelaide.
+"Despite anatomical similarities between gray wolves and dire wolves -- suggesting that they could perhaps be related in the same way as modern humans and Neanderthals -- our genetic results show these two species of wolf are much more like distant cousins, like humans and chimpanzees," said study co-lead author Kieren Mitchell, from the University of Adelaide in Australia.

 "While ancient humans and Neanderthals appear to have interbred, as do modern gray wolves and coyotes, our genetic data provided no evidence that dire wolves interbred with any living canine species," Mitchell said.
 "All our data point to the dire wolf being the last surviving member of an ancient lineage distinct from all living canines."

-The research was led by Durham University in the UK, along with scientists at the University of Oxford, Ludwig Maximilian University in Germany, the University of Adelaide in Australia and UCLA.
+The research was led by Durham University in the UK, with help from scientists at the University of Oxford, Ludwig Maximilian University in Germany, the University of Adelaide and UCLA.
 The team sequenced the ancient DNA of five dire wolf sub-fossils from Wyoming, Idaho, Ohio, and Tennessee, dating back to over 50,000 years ago.

 The study was the first time ancient DNA has been taken from dire wolves and it suggested that the species evolved solely in North America for millions of years, not migrating as other species do between North America and Eurasia.
 Because the wolves could not interbreed with other species, the researchers postulate some of the genetic traits that kept those species alive were not handed over to the ancient canines.